Now, we can bring ourselves into a moment of profound elucidation if we follow the utility of verum

 “The unconcealed can be disclosed by humans and for humans only if their comportment adheres to the unconcealed and is in agreement with it.
 Aristotle uses the word αληθευειν for this comportment…This adherence to and agreement with the unconcealed is in Greek ομοιωσις.
 This correspondence takes and holds the unconcealed for what it is.
 To take something for something is in Greek οιεσθαι…”

-While it has become trivial to acknowledge that the ‘subjective’ was a concept foreign to the Ancient Greek way of thinking, it nonetheless requires a special attunement to experience ourselves out of this very ‘modern’ conception.
-In the above three sections, we find Heidegger’s ομοιωσις as an ‘event’ which occurs outside the subjective realm.
-Perhaps we could say that it is immediately present in the object itself.
-It is ecstatic.
-Either the phenomena presents itself as what it is, or it presents itself as guise, ψευδης (pseudōs).
-But Heidegger is concerned with the Latinization of Greek culture and language.
-And more importantly the obscuration of αληθεια by way of a Latinization which set the course for history.
+While it has become trivial to acknowledge that the ‘subjective’ was a concept foreign to the Ancient Greeks, it nonetheless requires a special attunement to experience ourselves out of this very modern conception.
+In the above three passages, we find Heidegger’s ομοιωσις (‘the disclosive correspondence expressing the unconcealed’) as an ‘event’ which occurs outside the ‘subjective’ realm.
+It may be helpful to imagine this event by way of the so-called ‘theory of forms’ and Plato’s ιδεα (idea).
+Taking an example of a chair, we could say that ομοιωσις (or ‘a making like’) presences the ιδεα ‘chair’ as the particular chair that it is. Ομοιωσις is ecstatic.
+Either the phenomena presents itself as what it is, or it presents itself in the form of a guise, or ψευδης (pseudōs).
+Nature is here understood as that which shows itself, as it is, of itself.
+There is no ‘subject’ mediating ομοιωσις.
+Now, while this return to the ancients in order to collapse the subject/object dichotomy may seem backwards to scientific ways of thinking, Heidegger is interested in qualifying the scientific investigation as a type of human project, one which has obscured the more robust human experiences of the ancients.
+Therefore, Heidegger is concerned with the Latinization of Greek culture and language.
+And more importantly, the obscuration of Parmenides’ αληθεια by way of a Latinization which then set the course for history — a course which has displaced truth from its home in the ‘objective’ domain — or, in remaining consistent with a pre-modern way of thinking, simply what we call nature.

 “Imperium is commandment, command.
 The Roman Law — ius — iubeo — is rooted in the same essential domain of the imperial, command, and obedience.
 Command is the ground of the essence of domination…But now because verum is counter to falsum, and because the essential domain of the imperium is decisive for verum and falsum and their opposites, the sense of ver, becomes maintaining…verum becomes forthwith ‘being-above’, directive of what is right; veritas is then rectitudo, ‘correctness’.”